 Illinois classifies crimes that result in death without lawful justification as either murder or manslaughter.
 As a rule, murder involves an intentional killing, while manslaughter does not.
-Manslaughter is usually classified as involuntary manslaughter or reckless homicide, or it can involve the voluntary manslaughter of an unborn child.
+Manslaughter is usually classified as involuntary manslaughter or reckless homicide, and it can involve the voluntary manslaughter of an unborn child.

-To be considered as involuntary manslaughter, the person must have “recklessly” performed the act(s) causing an individual’s death.
+To be considered involuntary manslaughter, the person must have “recklessly” performed the act(s) causing an individual’s death.
 “Recklessly” is defined as when the person “consciously disregards a substantial and unjustifiable risk that circumstances exist or that a result will follow.”
 This disregard must be shown to be “a gross deviation from the standard of care that a reasonable person would exercise in the situation.”

 Reckless homicide, also called vehicular homicide or vehicular manslaughter, is a related charge involving unintentionally causing the death of another person while operating a vehicle, including motor vehicles, snowmobiles, boats, or all-terrain vehicles.
 It is also considered reckless homicide if death occurred by causing a vehicle to go airborne.